appserver-io/appserver/_docs/installation.md

 > Runs and tested on Windows 7 (32-bit) and higher.

-As we deliver the Windows appserver as a .exe file which packages everything, there are no further dependencies.
+As we deliver the Windows application server as a .exe file, which packages everything, there are no further dependencies.
 You can [download]({{"/get-started/downloads.html#win" | prepend: site.baseurl }}) it and install it on your machine as you would with other software.

 appserver.io will be added as a service daemon bundle to your Windows service management tool.